Protecting biodiversity means protecting ourselves.

 It’s an issue that was talked about a lot recently on World Oceans Day: massive fishing is depleting fish fauna, reducing marine biodiversity, and putting ‘the sea’ at risk.

 The ocean covers over 70% of the planet.
 It is our life source, supporting humanity’s sustenance and that of every other organism on earth.

 The ocean produces at least 50% of the planet’s oxygen, is home to most of the earth’s biodiversity, and is the main source of protein for more than a billion people around the world.
 Not to mention, the ocean is key to our economy with an estimated 40 million people being employed by ocean-based industries by 2030.

 Even though all its benefits, the ocean is now in need of support.

-“The Ocean: Life and Livelihoods” has been the theme for World Oceans Day 2021, as well as a declaration of intentions that launches a decade of challenges to get the Sustainable Development Goal 14, “Conserve and sustainably use the oceans, seas and marine resources”, by 2030.
+“The Ocean: Life and Livelihoods” have been the theme for World Oceans Day 2021, as well as a declaration of intentions that launches a decade of challenges to get the Sustainable Development Goal 14, “Conserve and sustainably use the oceans, seas, and marine resources”, by 2030.

-These are key, immediate figures from United Nations data, that makes us understand easily how the protection of the Oceans – which inevitably passes through the protection of biodiversity – is crucial for mankind.
-We at Seasons are involved in this by favouring suppliers who practice sustainable activities.
-And the principal sustainable activity is to protect the biodiversity.
+These are key, immediate figures from United Nations data, that make us understand easily how the protection of the Oceans – which inevitably passes through the protection of biodiversity – is crucial for mankind.
+We at Seasons are involved in this by favoring suppliers who practice sustainable activities.
+And the principal sustainable activity is to protect biodiversity.